RobertLD/RobertLD.github.io/README.md

----

-list_title: Posts
----

-### RobertLD's worthless ramblings
+### Ramblings

-This is the collection of my thoughts, and things that my interest has been piqued in recently
+This is a collection of things that have at one point piqued my interest.